Cominco Resources: Hinda Project

-The dried phosrock concentrate is reclaimed from the covered stockpile by a portal scraper that travels the length of the covered stockpile, onto a reclaim transfer pad fitted with two weightometers, cross belt sampler and moisture analyser.
+The dried phosphate rock concentrate is reclaimed from the covered stockpile by a portal scraper that travels the length of the covered stockpile, onto a reclaim transfer pad fitted with two weightometers, a cross belt sampler and moisture analyser.
 An enclosed product conveyor runs to the vessel loading platform via a causeway and jetty for export in ocean going vessels, ranging from 35,000 dwt Handymax bulk carriers up to 65,000 dwt Ultramax sized vessels, at 4,000 t/h.

 Historical Studies

 Scoping Study

-The company in conjunction with Jacobs Engineering completed a scoping study which demonstrated a mine life of over 20 years and operating cost of around $35/tonne of product sold.
+The company, in conjunction with Jacobs Engineering, completed a scoping study which demonstrated a mine life of over 20 years and operating cost of around $35/tonne of product sold.
 The company is also looking at the possibility of an 8 million tonne/year operation.
 The scoping study indicates capital costs of US$616 million for the first stage.

 Definitive Feasibility Study

-In May 2015 Cominco Resources in-conjunction with their lead engineer Ausenco completed the Definitive Feasibility Study for the Hinda Phosphate mine site, beneficiation plant and port.
-The DFS estimates the Net Present Value of the project at $1.87Billion with a IRR of 38% based on mine schedule delivering 4.1 mt/pa of phosphate rock concentrate.
+In May 2015, Cominco Resources, in conjunction with their lead engineer Ausenco, completed the Definitive Feasibility Study for the Hinda phosphate mine site, beneficiation plant and port.

-2014, Cominco awarded a contract to Ausenco Engineering Canada Inc. (Ausenco) for the provision of services relating to specification and supervision of metallurgical testwork and the preparation of a DFS for the Project.
-SRK Consulting (UK) Ltd (SRK) was engaged by Cominco to complete the mining components of the DFS.
+In 2014, Cominco awarded a contract to Ausenco Engineering Canada Inc. for the provision of services relating to specification and supervision of metallurgical testing, and the preparation of a DFS for the project.
+SRK Consulting (UK) Ltd was engaged by Cominco to complete the mining components of the DFS.
 The DFS was managed by Ausenco, including liaison with and compilation of work completed by SRK, other consultants and Cominco's technical team.
-Extensive geotechnical campaigns were conducted across the Orebody, beneficiation plant site, slurry pipeline and the port site at Pointe Indienne.
+Extensive geotechnical campaigns were conducted across the orebody, beneficiation plant site, slurry pipeline and the port site at Pointe Indienne.

-WSP (Formally Genivar) managed the environmental baseline studies and the development of an independent ESIA for the exploitation phase of the Project.
+WSP managed the environmental baseline studies and the development of an independent ESIA for the exploitation phase of the project.

+The DFS, completed in May 2015, estimated the Net Present Value of the project at $1.87Billion, with a IRR of 38% based on a mine schedule delivering 4.1 mt/pa of phosphate rock concentrate.

 Pilot Program

-Extensive metallurgical testwork and piloting has been performed as part of the DFS.
+Extensive metallurgical testing and piloting was performed as part of the DFS.
 The majority of the DFS test program was undertaken by Mintek at their facilities in Johannesburg, South Africa.
-Additional tests have been conducted by vendors and subcontractors.
+Additional tests were conducted by vendors and subcontractors.